Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.historization.v1.md

 ## Historized adjunct type

-The Historized adjunct type can co-type a Property or a Telemetry in DTDL version 2 or 3.
+The Historized adjunct type can co-type a Property or a Telemetry in DTDL version 3.
 There are no properties associated with the Historized adjunct type.

 When a Property or a Telemetry in a model is co-typed Historized, the service will persist the Historized Property or Telemetry values and make them available for querying and analytics.